gokulkrishnas/gokulkrishnas/README.md

 # 💫 About Me:
-I’m a passionate **Data Scientist** who loves turning raw data into meaningful insights.
+I’m a passionate **Data Scientist** who loves transforming messy datasets into insightful stories!
+My tools of choice include Python 🐍, and a sprinkle of SQL 💾.
 With a blend of AI, Machine Learning, Statistics, and Data Visualization, I aim to uncover hidden stories in data and use them to drive smarter decisions.<br/>

 # 🔭 What I do:<br/>
 <code style="color : aqua">**Machine Learning & AI:**</code> Building predictive models that learn from data.<br/>